 What RAM Does Differently

 This isn't a rough approximation.
 RAM-quantized Qwen3.5-397B achieves 4.283 perplexity versus 4.298 for uniform 4-bit with calibration.
-The data-free method doesn't just match calibrated quantization — it beats it.
+The data-free method doesn't just match calibrated quantization.
+It beats it.

 The Pipeline Before and After